Ethorbit/nzc-docker/README.md

 ## Help
 If you need more info on the makefile: use `make help`

-For cmd arguments, check the [docker compose docs](https://docs.docker.com/compose/) for more info.
+For understanding cmd arguments, check the [docker compose docs](https://docs.docker.com/compose/).